gohugoio/hugo/content/en/methods/page/Store.md

 ## Determinate values

-The `Store` method is often used to set "scratch pad" values within a shortcode, a partial template called by a shortcode, or by a Markdown render hook.
-In all three cases, the "scratch pad" values are not determinate until Hugo renders the page content.
+The `Store` method is often used to set scratch pad values within a shortcode, a partial template called by a shortcode, or by a Markdown render hook.
+In all three cases, the scratch pad values are not determinate until Hugo renders the page content.

-If you need to access a "scratch pad" value from a parent template, and the parent template has not yet rendered the page content, you can trigger content rendering by assigning the returned value to a noop variable:
+If you need to access a scratch pad value from a parent template, and the parent template has not yet rendered the page content, you can trigger content rendering by assigning the returned value to a [noop] variable:

+[noop]: /getting-started/glossary/#noop

 ```go-html-template
 {{ $noop := .Content }}